4 years ago · Justin Becker · Comments Off on Mobile Home vs. Apartment: Which is Right for You?

 Often, apartments such as apartments near El Paso have limitations when it comes to pets.
 You may also be forced to pay for pet rent, depending on the unit regulations.
 Such hefty fees, on top of the rent you pay per month, can be overwhelming.

 On the other hand, mobile homes offer a pet-friendly environment.
 Most community parks have no restrictions on pets.
 Also, some communities usually provide spaces where your pets can relieve themselves.
+This is a blessing for those who have emotional support animals for companionship.

 Conclusion